What is Modeling the Future Challenge?

 Is this an individual or team challenge?

-Submissions can be the work of 1 to 3 students.
+Submissions can be the work of one to five students.

 What does it take to enter?